microsoft/promptflow/docs/reference/tools-reference/llm-tool.md

     },
     {
         "role": "user",
-        "content": "<first-question: What is the current weather like in Boston?>" },
+        "content": "What is the current weather like in Boston?"
+    },
     {
         "role": "assistant",